bcbi/REDCap.jl/docs/src/utils.md

 ```julia
 config = REDCap.Config("<url>", "<32-digit_API_key>")
 ```
 This object is then passed to all API calling functions.
 The config object also contains an `ssl` field, allowing the user to enable/disable SSL verification.

-For some projects that cannot properly verify SSL, disable this feature.
+For some projects that cannot properly verify SSL, disable this feature, but be aware it creates a massive security vulnerability in your connection to REDCap.

 #### NOTE: SSL verification should be left on at all times.
 SSL Verification prevents Man-in-the-Middle attacks.